 Pointe au Baril’s Dattels Reserve now takes up entire island

-Contributed photo of the Dattels Reserve (Georgian Bay Land Trust)
+Contributed photo of the Dattels Reserve ( Courtesy of Georgian Bay Land Trust)

 The Georgian Bay Land Trust says a 10-year vision has reached the finish line.